avaframe/AvaFrame/docs/DFAnumerics.rst

     = - \rho_0\,A_{k}\,h^{\text{eff}}_{k}\,C_{\text{res}}\,\|\overline{\mathbf{u}}_{k}\|^2\,\frac{\overline{u}_{k,i}}{|\overline{\mathbf{u}}_{k}\|}
     :label: resistance force

-Both the bottom friction and added resistance force are friction forces.
+Both the bottom friction and resistance force are friction forces.
 The expression above represent the maximal friction force that can be added.
-This maximal force is added if the particles are flowing (if not, the friction force equals the driving forces) as described in :cite:`MaVi2003`.
+This maximal force is added if the particles are flowing.
+If not, the friction force equals the driving forces.
+See :cite:`MaVi2003` for more information.

 Entrainment force
 ~~~~~~~~~~~~~~~~~~~~~~~